...

 Epilepsy is a common condition which affects the brain.
 It may cause frequent seizures.
 With the correct diagnosis and treatment, most patients will either have fewer seizures or none at all.
 Getting the correct diagnosis can help control seizures and may lead to a better quality of life.
 The wrong diagnosis can lead to further seizures and suffering.
 In this guide, we look at how you could make an epilepsy misdiagnosis compensation claim.

 We start by looking at what epilepsy is.
 Then, we look at when you could make a compensation claim against a negligent medical professional.
 Following this, we look at how epilepsy diagnosis could go wrong.
 Next, we look at how long you have to make an epilepsy claim.
-We also look at how much compensation you could be eligible to claim and how a No Win No Fee solicitor could help you.
+We also look at how compensation in medical negligence claims is calculated and how a No Win No Fee solicitor could help you.

 For more information on making an epilepsy compensation claim, please contact our team.